A Soccer Movie Runs Through Your Head Nearly Uncontrollably

 It’s not a silent film either.
 The clips that flash in and out of your head have sounds too.
 Like those moments where you made a good play and you heard an oooh or an ahh.

-And it’s after those particularly good or intense games when this film in your head is better than most movies you’ll see, unless a resurrected Stanley Kubrick or someone like Martin Scorsese directed the flick.
+And it’s after those particularly good or intense soccer games when this film in your head is better than most movies you’ll see, unless a resurrected Stanley Kubrick or someone like Martin Scorsese directed the flick.
+The movie in your head after playing is better than seeing Mad Max: Fury Road in the theater.
+Well, maybe not that good.

-To me, it’s a film you savior perhaps as much as the game you just played – dosing out equally pleasurable feelings or pains as when you were physically there moving and doing those things.
+To me, the film running through your head is something you savior perhaps as much as the game you just played – dosing out equally pleasurable feelings or pains as when you were physically there moving and doing those things.
 Yes, running through the game in your head afterwards is almost as fun as playing the game itself.
 It just so happens that you pretty much don’t have control of it.

 It's not like you're focused on rehashing the game.
-The game is controlling your head when you're driving home or walking the dog the next day.
+The soccer game is controlling your mind when you're driving home or walking the dog the next day.
 Moments from the game jump into your mind until the next time you play a soccer game and replace this movie.

 Sure, there are those bad games where things just don't go well, and you painfully recount certain plays and moments at a nearly depressive level, but it's the rehashing of the game that makes you better.
 Makes you want to go out the next day and train - try to get better.
 Work on your left foot so next time you can bend the ball into the far corner after you cut inside with your left.